Lab alumni

 Florene (Gabby) worked on many projects in the lab, while conducting her senior reserach and afterwards.
 The title of her senior research project is "Use of eDNA to detect multiple salamander species in eastern Kentucky streams."
 Her work is the majority of this publication (Bell et al. 2022) in the journal of Herpetological Conservation and Biology on which she is first author.

-Gabby currently works as the Lead Laboratory Scientist at Solaris Diagnostics in Nicholasville, Kentucky.
+Gabby was the Lead Laboratory Scientist at Solaris Diagnostics in Nicholasville, Kentucky but has since moved on to pursue other opportunities.

 C.J.
 Leow, BA, Biology May 2020

 Chi Jing (C.J.) worked on a number of projects involving mitochonrial gene sequencing, primer development, and detection of salamander and fish DNA in environmental samples.
-He is a coauthor or first author of one publication, six presentations, and four Gen Bank submissions.
+As a result of his time in our lab he is a coauthor on two publications, six presentations, and four Gen Bank submissions.

-He is currently pursuing an M.S. in biology at Southeastern Louisiana University (Hammond, LA) focusing on transcriptome of killifishes as a potential model organism.
+C.J. completed a M.S. in biology at Southeastern Louisiana University (Hammond, LA) focusing on transcriptome of killifishes as a potential model organism and is currently a Ph.D. student at Michigan State University.

 Ramon Guivas, BA, Biology December 2018